Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Skyline of tall buildings with lights on at night time in Columbia, SC.

 Thinking of moving to Columbia?
-South Carolina’s capital city is a fast-growing metro that offers a small town feel and affordable cost of living—and with a friendly culture, incredible art scene, and fantastic restaurants, it’s no wonder why Cola Town is one of the top 100 best places to live in the U.S. Check out these 11 things to know about living in Columbia!
+South Carolina’s capital city offers an incredible art scene, friendly culture, fantastic restaurants, and more—making Soda City one of the best places to live in South Carolina.
+Check out these 13 things to know about living in Columbia!

 Experience Affordable Southern Living